What is Acetate?

 What is the difference between acetate and acetic acid?

-The main distinction between acetate and acetic acid is that acetate is a neutral compound, while acetate is an anion with a net negative electric charge.
+The main distinction between acetate and acetic acid is that acetic acid is a neutral compound, while acetate is an anion with a net negative electric charge.
 Acetic acid is an organic compound that helps create vinegar while acetate ion is the acetic acid’s conjugate base.

 Is Acetate a base or acid?

 Sodium acetate is a basic salt; the acetate ion will deprotonate water, thereby increasing the pH of the solution.
-Acid salts are the converse of the basic salts; they are formed in the neutralization reaction between a strong acid and a weak base.
-The weak-base conjugate acid makes the salt acidic.
+The basic salt are formed in the neutralization reaction between a strong base and a weak acid.

 What are the advantages of acetate?